-PhD Applied Cognitive and Brain Sciences (ACBS) in Psychology
+PhD in Applied Cognitive and Brain Sciences (ACBS) in the Department of Psychology

-One of the traditional distinctions in psychology and in other disciplines is the distinction between basic and applied research.
-Basic research addresses fundamental questions, the answers to which may or may not yield immediate practical benefits.
-In contrast, applied research addresses questions of real-world significance, such as the problem of how to expand and improve human cognitive and affective capabilities.
+One of the traditional distinctions in psychology and other disciplines is that between basic and applied research.
+Basic research addresses fundamental questions the answers to which may or may not yield immediate practical benefits.
+Applied research addresses questions of real-world significance such as the problem of how to expand and improve human cognitive and affective capabilities.

-As with other distinctions in the field of psychology, the artificial barriers between basic and applied research have begun to dissolve.
+This distinction has begun to dissolve.
 New programs of basic research often lead to real-world applications.
-Much applied research is informed by, and contributes to, answers to basic questions about mind and brain.
+Much applied research is informed by and contributes to answers to basic questions about the mind and the brain.

-Drexel University’s PhD program in Applied Cognitive and Brain Sciences is a research-intensive program emphasizing psychological questions of real-world significance grounded in fundamental issues and methods of basic science.
+Drexel University’s PhD Program in Applied Cognitive and Brain Sciences (ACBS) is a research-intensive program emphasizing psychological questions of real-world significance, grounded in fundamental issues and methods of basic science.
 The ACBS program was designed to be small to offer personal interaction with mentors.
 It emphasizes rigorous quantitative and methodological training to empower students to pursue research without technical limitations.
 For additional information, write to Program Director John Kounios at email@example.com.